seekhealing/seekhealing.github.io/_sections/festival-schedules/watm-schedule.md

 ## <span class="emphasized-header">Schedule of Events</span>

+Event times are listed in Eastern (UTC−04:00),<br>
+but the "Add to Calendar" buttons will be correct for your local time-zone. :)

 <script type="text/javascript">(function () {
   if (window.addtocalendar)if(typeof window.addtocalendar.start == "function")return;
   if (window.ifaddtocalendar == undefined) { window.ifaddtocalendar = 1;